 In addition, GST is collected on the overall price of fuel including excise.
 The GST on excise amounts to a 10 cents per litre "tax on taxes".

 There are no excise taxes on diesel other than 0.33 cents Local Authorities Fuel Tax, and GST.
 Instead, diesel vehicles pay Road User Charges.
-All fuels also pay an Emissions Trading Scheme levy (approximately 5 cents per litre).
+All fuels also pay an Emissions Trading Scheme levy (approximately 5.5 cents per litre for petrol, and 6.5 cents per litre for diesel).

 In Auckland, an additional 10 cent per litre Regional Fuel Tax is levied on all petrol and diesel sold in the Auckland region (from 1 July 2018).